Build Your Professional Brand & Influence on LinkedIn

 Here are 3 things that’s worked well for me, to ride on the learnings from the first 60 days:

-There is a lot more you may want to do and follow, but the above three areas are irreplaceable and try to make them the cornerstones of your career in Product Management.
+There is a lot more you may want to do and follow, but the above three areas are irreplaceable and try to make them the cornerstones of your career.
 Let’s not waste any time and jump right into them.

 This is one of the key areas that can make you feel satisfied while getting a good reputation in your new role.
 Here are some things you may want to try and follow: